-Where places cannot be offered the Nursery School/Classes will hold a waiting list up to the start of the Autumn Term.
-Children are placed on the waiting list according to the oversubscription criteria with no reference to the date of the application, and within each criterion their place is ordered by shortest distance measured in a straight line from a single fixed central point of the home address (including flats) to the central point of the school using the Local Land and Property Gazetteer and the Council's Geographical Information System (GIS/ONE).
-Those living closer to the school will receive higher priority.
+Where parents are refused a place schools will keep a waiting list of the names of applicants up to the start of the Autumn Term or ongoing.
+Children are placed on the waiting list according to the oversubscription criteria regardless of when their application was received.
+Within each criterion their place is ordered by shortest distance to the school measured in a straight line, from a single fixed central point of the home address (including flats) to the central point of the school using the Local Land and Property Gazetteer and the Council's Geographical Information System (GIS), with those living closer to the school receiving higher priority.